padok-team/dojo-kubernetes-security/README.md

 <details>
   <summary>Hint 4</summary>

-  Try to grep the mount command with "api"
+  Try to grep the mount command with "api".
 </details>

 <details>
   <summary>Hint 5</summary>

-  Check in the environment variables if you can possibly find an interesting ip
+  Check in the environment variables if you can possibly find an interesting ip.
 </details>

 <details>